Cookies

 FIRST PARTY

 OneTrust_ OptanonConsentThis cookie is set by the cookie compliance solution from OneTrust.
 It stores information about the categories of cookies the website uses and whether visitors have given or withdrawn consent for the use of each category.
 This enables website owners to prevent cookies in each category from being set in the users browser, when consent is not given.
 The cookie has a normal lifespan of one year, so that returning visitors to the website will have their preferences remembered.
-It contains no information that can identify the website visitor.364 days
+It contains no information that can identify the website visitor.1 year

 OneTrust_ OptanonAlertBoxClosedThis cookie is set by websites using certain versions of the cookie law compliance solution from OneTrust.
 It is set after visitors have seen a cookie information notice and in some cases only when they actively close the notice down.
 It enables the website not to show the message more than once to a user.
-The cookie has a one year lifespan and contains no personal information.364 days
+The cookie has a one year lifespan and contains no personal information.1 year

 Performance Cookies